uiowa/uiowa/config/features/README.md

 - Enable = activate + config import
 - Disable = deactivate + config import

 You may have to delete any existing entities that the feature split created.
-The `drush entity:delete` can help with that.
+The `drush entity:delete` command can help with that.